vkabachenko/yii2-js/docs/grid.md

 ## CRUD grid with all actions by ajax

-This example is based on CRUD grid implemented by standard `gii` generator.
+This example is based on CRUD grid implemented by `gii` generator.

 * wrap the grid in the `index.php` view file by `pjax` widget.
 This will provide sorting, searching and pagination actions by ajax.